 A security control designed to prevent the deployment of noncompliant resources.
 These controls scan resources before they are provisioned.
 If the resource is not compliant with the control, then it isn't provisioned.
-For more information, see the Controls reference guide in the product lifecycle management (PLM)
+For more information, see the Controls reference guide in the AWS Control Tower documentation and see Proactive controls in Implementing security controls on AWS.

+product lifecycle management (PLM)